shimizu1995/mcp-secure-shell/README.md

 ## Shell Command Configuration

-The MCP whitelist shell allows you to configure which shell commands are allowed or denied through a JSON configuration file.
+The MCP secure shell allows you to configure which shell commands are allowed or denied through a JSON configuration file.
 This helps in creating a secure environment for executing shell commands.

 ### Configuration File